staltz/manyverse/docs/getting-started.md

 brew install coreutils libtool autoconf automake
 ```

+If you're on macOS 12.5+, then you'll need to setup python2 because it was removed from the OS level.

+1. `brew install pyenv`
+2. `brew install pyenv-virtualenv`
+3. `pyenv install 2.7.18`
+4. `pyenv global 2.7.18`

 <!-- ⚠
 The paragraph below is commented out because we use --no-rust for all iOS compilations, on any version of macOS.
 So technically macOS Big Sur should be supported now.